HOW TO BODY PAINT A FEMALE MODEL?

 Just remember this K.I.S.S.
 Which stands for Keep It Simple Stupid.

 Best of luck and show me your images once you have completed them.
-And if you have any question drop me an email here.
+And if you have any questions drop me an email here.